The Moos Letter Editorials are written

 Moos

-summer.
 The Forest Service named it so because we always like to hang out there.
-The water gathers there, the grass is lush
+The water gathers there, the grass is lush and green

-and we crop the grass short next to the “exclosure”, proving that they were right - if they hadn’t fenced
+get close - and we crop the grass short next to the “exclosure”, proving that they were right - if they hadn’t

-it off, we’d be in there.
+fenced it off, we’d be in there.
 They’re right; we would be.
-We’d eat the lush grass until it was gone and then
+We’d eat the lush grass until it was gone and

-instincts, we have to be deprived of those things we need and want.
+us our natural instincts, we have to be deprived of those things we need and want.
 Who makes up these rules?
-I’ll bet the Greater Being
+I’ll bet

 In my cow-mind, the Greater Being has what we call “ cowman sense”